+Self-test operation shall not cause any operational mode transmissions.
 The duration of the 406 MHz burst shall be measured, the frame synchronization pattern shall be checked and, if applicable, the encoded location checked for correct default code.

 In addition, if a GNSS self-test mode is provided, the encoded location shall be checked against the known location to the accuracy defined in C/S T.001 paragraph 4.5.5.3 for the applicable protocols.
 The format flag bit shall be reported.
 The self-test mode(s) shall be tested to verify that any transmission is limited to one self-test burst only.
 If a GNSS self-test is provided for, it shall be verified that inadvertent activation of this mode is precluded.

-The GNSS self-test mode shall be tested to verify that it is limited in duration (all location protocol beacons) and number of GNSS self-test transmissions (beacons with internal navigation devices only).
+The GNSS self-test mode shall be tested at ambient temperature to verify that: